awsdocs/iam-user-guide/doc_source/id_credentials_access-keys.md

 **To rotate access keys without interrupting your applications \(console\)**

 The following steps describe the general process for rotating an access key without interrupting your applications\.
 These steps show the AWS CLI, Tools for Windows PowerShell and AWS API commands for rotating access keys\.
-You can also perform these tasks using the console; for details, see [Creating, Modifying, and Viewing Access Keys \(Console\)](#Using_CreateAccessKey), in the section above\.
+You can also perform these tasks using the console; for details, see [Creating, Modifying, and Viewing Access Keys \(Console\)](#Using_CreateAccessKey), in a preceding section\.

 1. While the first access key is still active, create a second access key, which is active by default\.
 At this point, the user has two active access keys\.